dosco/graphjin/website/posts/9-nodejs.md

 );
 ```

-Alterntively you can use the `subscribeByName` api which is similiar to the `queryByName` api.
+Alterntively you can use the `subscribeByName` API which is similar to the `queryByName` API.

 ```js
 const res = await gj.subscribeByName(